-Objectives Achievements i) Assessment of water demandin Ibrahimpur Masahi RevenueVillage of the Haridwar District.
+Objectives Achievements i) Assessment of water demand in Ibrahimpur Masahi Revenue Village of the Haridwar District.
 Estimation of Water Demand for Domestic, Livestock and Agriculture has been completed based on data obtained from various sources. ii) Assessment of water availability in Ibrahimpur Masahi Revenue Village of the Haridwar District.
 The field investigations were carried out to study soil characteristics (infiltration, texture, soil moisture) in the study area.
 Frequency analysis of monthly rainfall data pertaining to Roorkee for 27 Years (1987-2013) was carried out and deciphered dependable rainfall at F=50% and F=75%, respectively.
-Accordingly, Rain Water Availability at village and watershed level was carried out. iii) Assessment of Water Quality Status/Eutrophication of Ponds in Ibrahimpur Masahi Revenue Water quality sampling from River, Ponds, Hand Pumps/Tubewells, etc. was carried out in the study area.
-Village of the Haridwar District.
+Accordingly, Rain Water Availability at village and watershed level was carried out.
+Water quality sampling from River, Ponds, Hand Pumps/Tubewells, etc. was carried out in the study area.
 Interim Report (2013-14) An interim report has been submitted.